EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L5_parallelised_r_analysis.md

     library(doParallel)
     registerDoParallel(8)

 Does this now improve performance when running the `randomForest` example?
 Experiment with different numbers of workers by changing the number set in `registerDoParallel(8)` to see what kind of performance you can get.
-Note, you may also need to change the number of clusters used in the foreach, i.e. what is specified in the `rep(250, 4)` part of the code, to enable more than 4 different sets to be run at once if using more than 4 workers.
+Note, you may also need to change the number of clusters used in the foreach, e.g. what is specified in the `rep(250, 4)` part of the code, to enable more than 4 different sets to be run at once if using more than 4 workers.
 The amount of parallel workers you can use is dependent on the hardware you have access to, the number of workers you specify when you setup your parallel backend, and the amount of chunks of work you have to distribute with your foreach configuration.

 It is possible to use different parallel backends for `foreach`.
-The one we have used in the example above creates new worker processes to provide the parallelism, but you can also use larger numbers of workers through a parallel cluster, i.e.:
+The one we have used in the example above creates new worker processes to provide the parallelism, but you can also use larger numbers of workers through a parallel cluster, e.g.:

     my.cluster <- parallel::makeCluster(8)
     registerDoParallel(cl = my.cluster)

 By default `makeCluster` creates a socket cluster, where each worker is a new independent process.
 This can enable running the same R program across a range of systems, as it works on Linux and Windows (and other clients).
-However, you can also fork the existing R process to create your new workers, i.e.:
+However, you can also fork the existing R process to create your new workers, e.g.:

     cl <-makeCluster(5, type="FORK")

 This saves you from having to create the variables or objects that were setup in the R program/script prior to the creation of the cluster, as they are automatically copied to the workers when using this forking mode.
 However, it is limited to Linux style systems and cannot scale beyond a single node.

-Once you have finished using a parallel cluster you should shut it down to free up computational resources, using `stopCluster`, i.e.:
+Once you have finished using a parallel cluster you should shut it down to free up computational resources, using `stopCluster`, e.g.:

     stopCluster(cl)

-When using clusters without the forking approach, you need to distribute objects and variables from the main process to the workers using the `clusterExport` function, i.e.:
+When using clusters without the forking approach, you need to distribute objects and variables from the main process to the workers using the `clusterExport` function, e.g.:

     library(parallel)
     variableA <- 10